polofgrs/max7456_image_encoder/readme.md

 ## Image preparation

-You will need an image which dimensions are a multiple of 18*12 pixels, in .tif format (I tested up to six tiles).
+You will need an image which dimensions are a multiple of 18x12 pixels, in .tif format (I tested up to six tiles).
-In the example above, 'image_example.tif' is composed of two lines of three 18*12 tiles side by side.
+In the example above, *'image_example.tif'* is composed of two lines of three 18x12 tiles side by side.
 Be sure to use three separate colors.
 I like using black, white and grey, which will display as follows on the OSD :
 * white = transparent
 * grey = white
 * black = black